 Warren Buffet says that he spends about 80% of his day reading.
 Mark Zuckerberg reads a new book every week.
 Elon Musk has said that reading books taught him how to build rockets.

-Books can inspire to make the biggest business decisions.
-This is exactly what has happened at MailerLite.
-Today I want to talk about the books that had a huge impact on our business.
+Books can inspire people to make the most important business decisions.
+This is exactly what happened at MailerLite.
+Today I want to talk about the books that have had a huge impact on our business.

-In 2010 co-founders of MailerLite Ignas and Eimantas were participating in startup events all over Europe.
+In 2010, the co-founders of MailerLite, Ignas and Eimantas, were participating in startup events all over Europe.
 And it was devastating.
 Everyone said that email was dead and no one needed a new email marketing platform.
-“Rework” motivated us to change the business strategy.
+Rework motivated us to change the business strategy.

 Unless you are a fortune-teller, long-term business planning is a fantasy.

 Ideas are cheap and plentiful. … The real question is how well you execute.